Aliases for TBP Gene

 GeneCards Summary for TBP Gene

 TBP (TATA-Box Binding Protein) is a Protein Coding gene.
-Diseases associated with TBP include spinocerebellar ataxia 17 and parkinson disease, late-onset.
-Among its related pathways are Gene Expression and HIV Life Cycle.
+Diseases associated with TBP include Spinocerebellar Ataxia 17 and Parkinson Disease, Late-Onset.
+Among its related pathways are RNA Polymerase III Transcription Initiation and HTLV-I infection.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is TBPL1.

 UniProtKB/Swiss-Prot for TBP Gene